 The unexpected loss of a loved one is a terrible tragedy that no one should have to experience.
 When it happens because of someone else’s negligence or a wrongful act, Wisconsin law states this as a wrongful death.
-When a wrongful death occurs, it can throw the person’s family into chaos.
+When this type of loss occurs, it can throw the person’s family into chaos.

 On top of feeling the loss of a loved one, you also may be worrying about loss of income and being able to pay for the memorial service or any medical expenses your loved one had from being in the hospital.
 If this ever happens to you, it’s important to know that you can seek help.
 It isn’t fair for everything to fall on to your shoulders—and it doesn’t have to.
 A Milwaukee wrongful death lawyer can help you file a claim against the person or company whose negligence caused this tragic loss.

-At Urban & Taylor, S.C., we understand that you’re going through an emotionally and financially difficult time and that a wrongful death claim could help with expenses and provide some closure.
-By filing a claim, you’re sending a clear message to the responsible party that they will be held accountable for their actions.
+At Urban & Taylor, S.C., we understand that you’re going through an emotionally and financially difficult time.
+Filing a wrongful death lawsuit could help with expenses and provide some closure.
+By doing so, you’re also sending a clear message to the responsible party that will be held accountable for their actions.
 A lawsuit could keep them from repeating this negligence so no one else is hurt or endangers their lives.

-While a successful wrongful death claim can’t replace your loved one, you can get peace of mind that you will have funds to cover funeral and burial expenses, and you will be able to provide for your family.
+While a successful wrongful death settlement can’t replace your loved one, you may be able to get peace of mind that you will have funds to cover funeral and burial expenses, and you will be able to provide for your family.
 An experienced and compassionate attorney can make all the difference in your case.

 How Can Wrongful Death Occur?

-Unfortunately, a person’s negligence can cause wrongful deaths in many situations, whether it’s professionally or personally.
+Unfortunately, a person’s negligence can lead to the loss of a loved one in many situations, whether it’s professionally or personally.
 Here are just a few examples:

 - At the Workplace.
 People can get workplace injuries whether they’re in construction or work in an office.
 When someone is negligent, the consequences could cost someone their life.
 While people who work in fields like construction and truck driving are at higher risk for work-related injury and death, this could potentially affect anyone.